 If you really want to get fancy, you can pour the butter from the foil after letting them rest into about a ¼ cup of Alabama White Sauce.
 Drizzle the sauce over the pork tenderloins and look out!
 FLAVOR BOMB!

 - 2 pork tenderloins (equal size, about 1 lb each)

-Remove the silverskin from each of the pork tenderloins and then tie them together using butcher string
+- Generously apply the rub to the surface of each pork tenderloin and then tie them together using butcher string.